ioccc-src/winner/1993/jonth/README.md

         make all

-	NOTE: This entry might not compile when using modern compilers.
+NOTE: this entry might not compile with modern systems.

 ### To run